Stratus VOS: Fault tolerance

 Fault tolerance is built into VOS from the bottom up.
 On a hardware level, major devices are run in lockstepped duplex mode, meaning that there are two identical devices performing the same action at the same time.
-(In addition, each device, or board, is also duplexed in order to identify internal board failures at a hardware level, which is why Stratus hardware can be defined as "lock stepped".)
-These boards are actively monitored by the operating system which can correct any minor inconsistencies (such as bad disk-writes or reads).
+(In addition, each device, or board, is also duplexed in order to identify internal board failures at a hardware level, which is why Stratus hardware can be defined as "lockstepped".)

+These boards are actively monitored by the operating system, which can correct any minor inconsistencies (such as bad disk-writes or reads).
 Any boards which report an unacceptable number of faults are removed from service by the system; the duplexed board will continue operation until the problem is resolved via a hot-fix.
 This includes CPUs, disk drives, and any other device that can logically be duplexed (which by definition, excludes communications devices).
+The operating system is designed to avoid crashes due to any simplexed hardware failure.

+The duplexed philosophy is often extended to system power supplies, and Stratus systems can be powered from two independent AC power sources, to withstand an interruption of electrical power from either single source.

-The system will continue processing as normal and will automatically raise a fault ticket with Stratus Customer Service via RSN (the Remote Service Network).
-Stratus Customer Service will then dial into the system using RSN to investigate the problem and dispatch replacement parts.
+When a fault occurs, the system will continue processing as normal, and will automatically raise a fault ticket with Stratus Customer Service via RSN (the Remote Service Network).
+Stratus Customer Service will then connect to the system using RSN to investigate the problem, and then dispatch replacement parts.
+For simple board swaps, the customer can look for an indicator light, unplug the faulty circuit board, and insert the replacement board, with no interruption of system operation.

-The operating system is designed to avoid crashes due to a simplexed hardware failure.